IlNin/Snake/README.md

 Vs.java

 INSTALL INSTRUCTIONS:
-Compile "Main.java" and then execute it.
+Compile Main.java with "javac Main.java" and then execute it with "JAVA Main" on your command prompt.
+The program is compatible with Windows systems only.